navneetbhardwaj/DynamicJobTabBundle/README.md

 # DynamicJobTabBundle

-Dynamic Job Tab bundle can be use to dynamically add a custom Tab in the any job. need to configure the job name in the file configuration.yml
+Dynamic Job Tab Bundle: Seamlessly add custom tabs to any job with the Dynamic Job Tab Bundle.
+This versatile tool allows you to dynamically integrate a custom tab into your job listings.
+To configure the job name, simply update the configuration.yml file.

 # Installation